 Berkshires for the Holidays

 One of the goals I have in mind when I’m thinking about destinations, hotels and attractions for this column is that they’re places mvm readers might not have considered visiting.
-For this year’s holiday issue Travel Advisory, I decided to pack up the car and head west to the Massachusetts Berkshires.
+For this holiday edition of Travel Advisory, I decided to pack up the car and head west to the Massachusetts Berkshires.
+[Please note that at the time of publication, the location noted in this article were offering special services in response to the COVID-19 pandemic.
+Please call or visit their websites for updates.]

 Although most people have heard of it, few of the locals I know have been to the region more than a handful of times.
 Although it’s only about a two-hour drive from the Merrimack Valley, the Berkshires don’t seem to be on most people’s radar.